quii/learn-go-with-tests/why.md

 If you're too lazy my TL;DR version is

-- You dont actually arrive at your desk at 9:30 and constantly write code until 5:30
+- You don't actually arrive at your desk at 9:30 and constantly write code until 5:30
 -  What you do is a mixture of.
 1) Yes, writing code.
 2) Thinking about code, studying existing code.
 3) Make a change to the code and run it to see what happens (e.g spin up the server and see what happens, debugging, etc)
 - The premise is the tests you write basically are a part of 2 and 3, but make it structured and quicker.